davegoblue/TestRenderKnitr/mainProject_003.md

 ```
 ## [1] "Median steps per day after imputing is: 10762"
 ```

+*Significant change in mean is due to imputing an average for the eight NA days rather than assuming zero*

 Post-Impute | Mean   | Median
 ------------|--------|--------
 Daily Steps | 10,766 | 10,762